-Brown Noise in ADHD - The Sound of Nature
+Brown Noise in ADHD

 More recently brown noise gathered attention that this may be helpful for ADHD symptoms and sleep.
 Brown noise is mainly using lower frequencies, creating lower-pitched noises that sound more pleasant to some.
-Brown noise may assist some people with ADHD to relax or focus, despite the fact that it would not initially seem like it might have that effect.
+Brown noise may assist some people diagnosed with ADHD to relax or focus, despite the fact that it would not initially seem like it might have that effect.
 The brown noise it’s been compared to the sound of stormy weather, thunder, and strong wind.
 Because it might promote relaxation, it is believed to be a preferable noise to fall asleep to.

 What is the science behind brown noise?